 From the controversial to the tame, the third most subscribed YouTube channel goes to Cocomelon - Nursery Rhymes.
 Founded in 2005, this YouTube account creates content for children with the goal of making learning a fun and enjoyable experience with 3D animation, education lyrics, and catchy music.

 As the only children’s account in the top 10 list, Cocomelon provides an easy way for parents to keep their children entertained.
 It was originally titled ABCkidTV and boasts an average of 3 million new subscribers each month.

-For all of the hacks you’ll ever need, plus DIY projects and crafts, check out number four on the list: 5-Minute Crafts.
+For all of the hacks you’ll ever need, plus DIY projects and crafts, check out number five on the list: 5-Minute Crafts.